 The certificate is designed for working professionals and all classes are held Monday-Thursday evenings at our Foggy Bottom campus.

 The certificate requires the completion of four courses (12 credit hours).
-It can be completed in as little as two semesters, or at your own pace.
+It can be completed in as little as two terms, or at your own pace.
 All coursework can be applied toward a Political Management master’s degree.

 Required Courses (4 courses, 12 credit hours)